Cantera/cantera-website/pages/community.rst

        scons build >buildlog.txt 2>&1

-* The exact version of Cantera you are trying to compile, and how it was obtained (i.e., downloaded source tarball or the specific Git commit).
+* The exact version of Cantera you are trying to compile, and how it was obtained (for example, downloaded source tarball or the specific Git commit).
 * Your operating system, compiler versions, and the versions of any other relevant software.

-For application problems (i.e., not related to installation or compilation),
+For application problems (that is, not related to installation or compilation),
 please:

 * Provide a minimal, complete, and verifiable example that demonstrates